 Within thirty (30) days after completing all measures necessary to abate the violation or to perform remediation, the violator or the property owner will be notified of the costs incurred by the Town, including administrative costs.
 The violator or property owner may file a written protest objecting to the amount or basis of costs with the Board of Public Works within thirty (30) days of receipt of the notification of costs incurred.
-If the amount due is not received by the expiration of the time in which to file a protest or within thirty (30) days following a decision of the Board of Public Works affirming or reducing the costs or from a final decision of a court of competent jurisdiction, the costs shall become a special assessment against the violator or property owner and shall constitute a lien on the violator's or owner's property for the amount of said costs.
+If the amount due is not received by the Board of Public Works affirming or reducing the costs or from a final decision of a court of competent jurisdiction, the costs shall become a special assessment against the violator or property owner and shall constitute a lien on the violator's or owner's property for the amount of said costs.